-The analysis determined the short-term construction-related employment impacts using the Regional Input-Output Modeling System (RIMS) II multipliers for Los Angeles County.
+The analysis determined the short-term construction-related employment impacts using the Regional Input-Output Modeling System (RIMS) II multipliers1 for Los Angeles County.
 The RIMS II is a regional economic model and a tool used by investors, planners, and elected officials to objectively assess the potential economic impacts of various projects.
 In addition to the RIMS II multipliers for Los Angeles County, the primary inputs to the estimation of short-term employment impacts were the construction costs broken down by cost categories.
 The likelihood for construction-related population and employment growth was also assessed, including the likelihood of construction workers moving to the RSA to take advantage of employment opportunities.
 It should be noted that the analysis contained herein assumes HSR Build Alternative construction will begin in 2020, consistent with the Authority's 2016 Business Plan, which was the business plan in effect at the time the analysis was conducted.
-The Authority publishes an update to its Business Plan every 2 years to inform the public on the status of project implementation.
-Preparation of the analysis contained in this EIR/EIS relies on the 2016 Business Plan because it was the approved business plan in effect at the time that project studies were conducted.
-Actual construction will take place later and may have a different construction time period; however, this analysis remains valid in that it is assumed that the length of the construction period would not be substantially different, and any differences resulting from construction occurring during a later construction period would be minor.
-Therefore, the relative impacts would remain generally the same.
+Actual construction will take place later and may have a different construction time period; however, this analysis remains valid in that any differences resulting from construction occurring during a later construction period would be minor, and the relative impacts would remain generally the same.